TyDi

-In 2009, he released his first album entitled Look Closer and in 2011 his second album Shooting Stars.
-It reached No.1 on the Australian, Canadian, Finnish and UK iTunes Dance charts and No.4 in the USA.
-Between 2008 and 2012 TyDi was included in the annual DJ Mag Top 100 DJs poll, with his highest position at No. 48 in 2011.
-In October 2012, TyDi signed a worldwide publishing deal with Rondor/Universal Music and a record deal with Republic Records in April 2013.
-His third album, Hotel Rooms, was released 22 November 2013.
+In 2009, tyDi released his first album, Look Closer, followed by his second album Shooting Stars in 2011.
+It reached number 1 on the iTunes Dance charts in Australia, Canada, Finland, and the UK, as well as number 4 in the USA.
+Between 2008 and 2012, tyDi was included in the annual DJ Mag Top 100 DJs poll, with his highest position being No. 48 in 2011.
+In October 2012, tyDi signed a worldwide publishing deal with Rondor/Universal Music and a record deal with Republic Records in April 2013.
+His third album, Hotel Rooms, was released on 22 November 2013.

-His fourth album, Redefined, was released on 30 September 2014 and debuted at No. 4 on the USA iTunes dance chart and No.5 on the Australian iTunes dance chart.
-"Redefined", the title track on TyDi's third album, became the number one dance airplay record in the USA and also reached as high as No.9 on the Billboard Dance/Mix Show Airplay Chart in April 2015.
+tyDi's fourth album, Redefined, was released on 30 September 2014 and debuted at number 4 and number 5 on the iTunes Dance charts in the USA and Australia, respectively.
+Redefined, the title track on his third album, became the number one dance airplay record in the USA and also reached number 9 on the Billboard Dance/Mix Show Airplay Chart in April 2015.
 It was also named Sirius XM Electro No.1 song of 2015.
 His sixth album, Collide, a collaboration with Christopher Tin, was released on 9 March 2018.

 Life and career

 Early years

-Tyson is from Mooloolaba on Queensland's Sunshine Coast.
-At 14, he became keen on dance music, particularly trance, and began DJing.
+Tyson Illingworth hails from Mooloolaba in Sunshine Coast, Queensland.
+At the age of 14, he became keen on dance music, particularly trance, and began DJing.
 His parents encouraged him to play an instrument, but he became interested in turntables and songwriting.
-He began participating in competition when he was 16.
-One competition misprinted his nickname "Tydi" as "tyDi," which led to the stylization of his stage name.
-Tydi graduated from Queensland Conservatorium of Music with a Bachelor of Music Technology.
+He began participating in DJing competitions when he was 16.
+One competition misprinted his nickname "Tydi" as "tyDi", which led to the stylization of his stage name. tyDi graduated from Queensland Conservatorium of Music with a Bachelor of Music Technology.

-In 2006, he entered Junkee's Australian Top 50 DJs at No. 12, and No. 4 the following year.
-In 2008, he reached No. 1, becoming the youngest person to top the chart.
+In 2006, tyDi entered Junkee's Australian Top 50 DJs at number 12, and number 4 the following year.
+In 2008, he reached number 1, becoming the youngest person to top the chart.